-Your customers value that trustworthiness and connection, and there’s no reason you can start building those relationships before you become broker and customer.
 And for referrals, a recommendation from a personal friend has a strong influence over your potential customers.
-Likewise, connecting with your network can compliment your community involvement.
+Likewise, connecting with your network can complement your community involvement.

 Watch CNBC for an hour, and you’ll have a half-dozen, “the sky is falling” news stories you’ll need to alert your client database about.

 It’s that simple.
-Watch the financial news channels, browse your Twitter news feed, and visit a few of your favorite industry news sites and you’ll have a few links that you can pass along to help your clients – every week.
+Watch the financial news channels, browse your news feeds, and visit a few of your favorite industry news sites and you’ll have a few links that you can pass along to help your clients every week.

 Before I leave you with all of these great ideas, I want to strongly encourage you to take at least one or two of these and do them today.

-As you might have noticed, many of them assume that you are marketing to a database of prospects and past clients – a book of business.
 Managing and working a database is the secret to building a long-term, sustainable business that will support you through any market—good or bad.